nemosaltatsobrius/Practice-Notebooks/README.md

 ## Notebooks

-* **Exploring_CostFunction**: This notebook demonstrates the concept of cost functions in machine learning.
+*   **Exploring_CostFunction**: Demonstrates the concept of cost functions in machine learning.
 It uses a linear regressor with custom cost functions (Sum of Squared Differences and Sum of Absolute Differences) to predict weather data.

+*   **Face_Detection_self_tf**: This project is set up for a face detection task using TensorFlow, but does not yet contain a notebook.

-* **Gradient_Descent_Simple**: This notebook provides a simple implementation of gradient descent to find the minimum of a cost function.
+*   **Gradient_Descent_Simple**: Provides a simple, from-scratch implementation of the gradient descent algorithm to find the minimum of a basic quadratic function.

-* **My_First_Notebook**: This notebook appears to be a work in progress and does not yet contain any code.
+*   **Image_Classification_TF**: A notebook that builds, trains, and evaluates a Convolutional Neural Network (CNN) using TensorFlow and Keras to classify images of faces as smiling or not.

+*   **My_First_Notebook**: A basic notebook that loads weather data and demonstrates simple data manipulation and plotting with Pandas and Matplotlib.

-* **Replace_Swear_Words**: This notebook is intended to use transformers to replace swear words in a given text.
-It is currently under development.
+*   **Replace_Swear_Words**: An incomplete notebook intended to use transformers to replace swear words in a given text.

-* **Transformers_Introduction**: This notebook provides an introduction to the Hugging Face Transformers library.
+*   **Transformers_Introduction**: Provides an introduction to the Hugging Face Transformers library.
 It showcases various pre-trained models for tasks like sentiment analysis, image classification, and speech recognition.

 ## Getting Started